mattyod/matic-simple-example/README.md

 # matic-simple-example

-A very simple example project for Matic
+A simple example project for Matic

 ## Dependencies
 To build this example you will need to install the following two node packages: